[Support Guide] Why not proxy to Netlify?

 Let’s dig in!

 There are many capable network providers out in the world - from the Google- and Amazon-sized giants, through more CDN-specific offerings like Cloudflare and Akamai and Fastly.
 We do not disagree - they’re great at what they do!
-Our own CDN is partially powered by Google and Amazon’s cloud offerings.
+Our own CDN is partially powered by Amazon’s cloud offerings.
 But, when you use them in front of Netlify’s CDN, they break all of those great features I described above.

 Here’s why putting a proxy in front of our network is a bad idea: